 In the same fashion, telephone interviews versus mail-response interviews each has its own set of pros and cons.
 Data collection is thus another important aspect of the research methodology.
 Data analysis is an extremely important aspect to consider when conducting research.
 There are a number of different methods that can be applied to similar problems based on the type of response (multiple choice, true false, numerical, etc.), sample size and expected outcome.
 Furthermore, each type of test will have its’ own pros and cons.
 For instance, in testing significance of variables, parametric (t-test, z-test, ANOVA, etc.) or non-parametric (chi-square, Kruskal-Wallis, Wilcoxon signed-rank, etc.) tests may be used.
-Based on the specific features of a dataset, a specific set of methods will have to be adopted in order to produce the most accurate possible result.
+Based on the specific features of a dataset, a specific set of methods will have to be adopted.
+In order to produce the most accurate possible result.

 Research is typically categorized in two forms: